mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/legal/version-policy/index.md

 enterprise: false
 ---

 D2iQ&reg; supports N-2 of the latest `MAJOR.MINOR` version of Konvoy.
-For example, if the current GA version of Konvoy&reg; is 2.0, then D2iQ supports all patch versions of Konvoy 2.0, 1.8, and 1.7.
+For example, if the current GA version of Konvoy&reg; is 2.2, then D2iQ supports all patch versions of Konvoy 2.1, and 2.0.

-When the next version releases, support continues for 2.0, and 1.8.
-Support for Konvoy version 1.7.x expires.
-You should upgrade your Konvoy clusters with every new release to stay up-to-date with the latest features and bug fixes.
+When the next version releases, support continues for 2.2, and 2.1.
+Support for Konvoy version 2.0.x expires.
+You should upgrade Konvoy with every new release to stay up-to-date with the latest features and bug fixes.

 You can read more about our official support policy in [D2iQ Support and Maintenance Terms](https://d2iq.com/legal/support-terms).